X

 Recent research by the National Association of Realtors (NAR) suggests that eco-friendly homes and energy efficient products and materials are higher in demand today.
 In fact:

-• 70% residential and commercial real estate agents and brokers revealed that promoting energy efficiency in home listings is either very or somewhat valuable
+• 57% of residential real estate agents and brokers revealed that promoting energy efficiency in home listings is either very or somewhat valuable

-• Utility/operation costs (81%), efficient use of lighting (67%) and indoor air quality (64%) were the top-ranked building features that homeowners indicated are somewhat or very important to their agents or brokers
+• The age and quality of windows, siding and doors (51%), utility/operation costs (44%), and efficient use of lighting and fixtures (25%) a were the top-ranked home features that homeowners indicated are somewhat or very important to their agents or brokers

 Related: Is the PACE Program for Energy Improvements Right for You?